Maryblessing/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash

-echo "The first script is the begining of every bash program\n"

-echo "The second script lists the contents of your working directory"
+echo "The first script is the begining of every bash program" echo "The second script prints the path name of the working directory" echo " The third script lists the contents of your working directory" echo "The forth script changes the working directory to the home directory"